Manikse/Manikse/README.md

 - Anime that treats worldbuilding with engineering rigor
 - The quiet space between midnight and dawn, where architectures are born

-> "I build tools that bridge the gap between complex engineering and clean code."
+> "I build tools that bridge the gap between complex engineering and clean code"

 </td>
 </tr>